 - You love Japanese miso soup.

-- You want to know what to put in miso soup.
+- You want to know how to make miso soup.

 - You are looking for authentic miso soup recipes.